Tips for Getting the Most out of a Literacy Conference: Strengthening Professional Learning

 Be respectful of presenters.

-I notice this happening a lot.
-As a presenter, it irritates me.
-As a conference-goer, I find it extremely hard to concentrate when other teachers are whispering.
+As a conference-goer, I find it extremely hard to concentrate when other attendees are whispering while someone is presenting.
 I hate to say this, but it happens a lot.
 Please — give the presenters the same respect you demand of your students.
 Turn and talk with a partner any time the presenters ask you to do so, but then come back quickly and focus your attention on the presenter(s) when someone is speaking.

 Enjoy local attractions.